 I’m also heading back to Vegas next month, so the travel continues!

 I attended FinCon for the first time.
 I wasn’t able to go last year, so I made sure it was on my list of things to do in 2017.
 It was a blast!

 It’s hard to believe that I haven’t met all my online blog buddies in real life yet.
 I got to meet almost everyone at FinCon which was super exciting.
 The conference was a little overwhelming in terms of size – there were a lot of people!

 Fortunately, I got to have 1-on-1 time and small group time with my favorite people.

-Some of my friends from the EBA conference were there as well, so we got to pick up where we left off!
-It's been extremely important to develop close relationships with fellow blogger friends.
-It's such a relief to be around these other women who help each other and don't try to one up someone.
+It’s been extremely important to develop close relationships with fellow blogger friends.
+It’s such a relief to be around these other women who help each other and don’t try to one-up someone.
 I trust them completely!

 Blog topic: Annual vs. Monthly Subscription Billing